hlissner/evil-snipe/README.md

 ### Other settings

-* `evil-snipe-enable-highlight` (default: `t`) Highlight search
+* `evil-snipe-enable-highlight` (default: `t`) Highlight first match.
-* `evil-snipe-enable-incremental-highlight` (default: `t`) Highlight as-you-type
+* `evil-snipe-enable-incremental-highlight` (default: `t`) Incrementally highlight all matches in scope.
 * `evil-snipe-override-evil-repeat-keys` (default: `t`) Whether or not evil-snipe will override evil's default <kbd>;</kbd> and <kbd>,</kbd> mappings with snipe's (when `evil-snipe-override-mode` is on).
 * `evil-snipe-repeat-keys` (default `t`) If non-nil, pressing <kbd>s</kbd>/<kbd>S</kbd>
   after a search will repeat it.
 If `evil-snipe-override-evil` is non-nil, this applies to f/F/t/T as well.
-* `evil-snipe-show-prompt` (default `t`) Whether or not to show the "N>" prompt, where N is the number of characters left that snipe is waiting for.
+* `evil-snipe-show-prompt` (default `t`) Whether or not to show the "N>" prompt.
-* `evil-snipe-smart-case` (default `t`) If non-nil, searches will be case-insenstive unless any of the keys are capitalized.
+* `evil-snipe-smart-case` (default `t`) If non-nil, searches will be case-insenstive unless your search contains a capital letter.
 * `evil-snipe-auto-scroll` (default `nil`) If non-nil, the window will scroll to follow the cursor.
 * `evil-snipe-auto-disable-substitute` (default: `t`) Whether or not evil's default substitute mappings (s/S) are unset.
 They can sometimes interfere with snipe.
+Must be set _before_ evil-snipe-mode is enabled.
-* `evil-snipe-skip-leading-whitespace` (default `t`) If non-nil, single char sniping (f/F/t/T) will skip over leading whitespaces in a line (when you snipe for whitespace).
+* `evil-snipe-skip-leading-whitespace` (default `t`) If non-nil, sniping will skip over leading whitespace when you search for whitespace.
-* `evil-snipe-tab-increment` (default `nil`) If non-nil, pressing TAB in the snipe prompt will increment the maximum characters for your current search.
+* `evil-snipe-tab-increment` (default `nil`) If non-nil, pressing TAB in the snipe prompt will increase the size of the snipe buffer.

 ### Functions